 This might be the most important tip to remember.
 Cultivating a life-long love of growing food begins with creating positive experiences for children.
 Let them water the garden with a small watering can.
 Create a big sunflower fort or green bean tee pee.
 Make fairy houses amongst the rhubarb.
 Share laughter and love, in the garden.

-Some of my favorites resources for gardening with children:
+A few more resources for gardening with children:

 Planning a Children’s Garden – The Backyard Farming Connection